ibl.ai Agentic AI Blog

 What ibl.ai Does Differently

 Self-hosted runtime.
-The agent runtime (OpenClaw or NVIDIA NemoClaw) executes inside the firm's network — VPC, on-premise data center, or air-gapped enclave. ibl.ai handles orchestration, mentor management, model routing, and the chat UI over a secure Ed25519-signed WebSocket.
+The agent runtime (OpenClaw or NVIDIA NemoClaw) executes inside the firm's network — VPC, on-premise data center, or air-gapped enclave. ibl.ai handles orchestration, agent management, model routing, and the chat UI over a secure Ed25519-signed WebSocket.
 Privileged documents never leave the firm's perimeter.

 Model-agnostic.
 Run any LLM: Claude (any tier), GPT-5, Gemini, Llama 4, DeepSeek-R1, or your own deployment.
 The firm sets the model-routing policy; ibl.ai executes it.
 Switch models without a vendor conversation.